langstoomb History, Family Crest & Coats of Arms

 Another branch of the family was found at Woolstone in Lancashire.
 "In the 20th of Edward I., John Byrun claimed free warren here in right of his wife Alesia, heiress of Robert Banastre.
 This lady was afterwards married to Sir John Langton, whose descendant, John Langton, in the reign of Edward III. held Wolueston as Baron of Makerfield.
 How long the property continued in this family does not appear, but it seems to have been alienated anterior to the reign of Philip and Mary."

-Important Dates for the langstoomb family
+Early History of the langstoomb family

 This web page shows only a small excerpt of our langstoomb research.
 Another 89 words (6 lines of text) covering the years 1150, 1228, 1207, 1228, 1215, 1279, 1248, 1227, 1248, 1337, 1305, 1337, 1501, 1659, 1645, 1648, 1614, 1622, 1625, 1626, 1698 and 1788 are included under the topic Early langstoomb History in all our PDF Extended History products and printed products wherever possible.